-The compressor side of the turbocharger is cleaned with the same equipment as the turbine.
+The compressor side of the turbocharger is cleaned using a separate dosing vessel mounted on the engine.

 12.2.1 Compressor cleaning

 A dosing unit consisting of a flow meter and an adjustable throttle valve is delivered for each installation.
 The dosing unit is installed in the engine room and connected to the engine with a detachable rubber hose.
 The rubber hose is connected with quick couplings and the length of the hose is normally 10 m.
 One dosing unit can be used for several engines.